 How to apply for a Batemans pub

-Naturally there’s lots to consider when applying to run a pub.
+Naturally there’s lots to consider when applying to run a pub, or purchase a pub business.
 So we’ve put together a guide on what to expect.

 If you’ve enquired about the pub you want and think you’re ready to go for it, you can download an application form (see the appropriate section below).
-There’s plenty to take in, so please do give us a call first if you’d like to talk through anything.
+There’s plenty to take in, so please do give us a call on 01754 882011 or contact us via email first if you’d like to talk through anything.

 Applying to be a pub tenant